 It’s clear their driver was mistaken.
 If the seat has the slots for a seat belt, you can use it in a pinch in a car and an airplane.
 My son was 10.5 weeks when we traveled to Quebec City, and we also used our car seat without its base.
-Ours was a Peg Perego Primo Viaggio, and I consulted with our user’s manual before taking it to travel with us.
-Here’s an excerpt:
+Ours was a Peg Perego Primo Viaggio.
+I consulted with our user’s manual before taking it to travel with us.

 Installing the Car Seat without the Base:

 Important!
 The base is designed to avoid consumer misuse by reducing the number of times the seat must be anchored to your vehicle.
 Please, use and install Primo Viaggio without the base only if needed.